cmistrata/nextjs-blog/posts/knuth-morris-pratt.md

 To understand, let's break down what each step would be doing more specifically.

-### Inefficiency with repeated string equality checks.
+### Inefficiency with repeated string equality checks

 To think about what a string equality check is doing, let's take our first step from above: